Reviews of outcome of complaints made against Cambridgeshire Constabulary

 - The timeframe for requesting a review is 28 days from the date of the letter concluding the complaint.

 Before a complaint can be reviewed by the OPCC it has to be formally recorded by Cambridgeshire Constabulary’s Professional Standards Department (PSD) under Schedule 3 of the Police Reform Act 2002.
-This is different to having an expression of dissatisfaction dealt with/logged by the Constabulary through their Incident Response Team (IRT) and which has not been recorded under Schedule 3.
+This is different to having an expression of dissatisfaction dealt with/logged by the Constabulary through their Complaints Review Team (CRT) and which has not been recorded under Schedule 3.

 Complaints recorded under Schedule 3 will either be handled and investigated by the Constabulary or the IOPC (depending on the severity of the allegation).
 The Police and Crime Commissioner nor the OPCC can get involved at this stage or investigate the original incident leading to the complaint being made as this could potentially compromise any future request by the complainant to review.